-Practical example recording prepayments: Spanish legislation
+Practical example recording advance payments: Spanish legislation

 Sage Active allows you to easily record all journal entries related to advanced payments that took place before the creation of the invoice they are related to.

-The ledger accounts (codes and descriptions), journal entries and other accounting information in this document are used merely as an example to demonstrate the principle of recording prepayment related journal entries in Sage Active.
+The ledger accounts (codes and descriptions), journal entries and other accounting information in this document are used merely as an example to demonstrate the principle of recording advance payment related journal entries in Sage Active.
 You need to adapt these to the chart of accounts and accounting procedures in your business.

 This happens as follows: